IAEA-NDS/ACEMAKER/README.md

 A code package to produce ACE-formatted files for MCNP calculations.

 The provided batch files and executables are only for Windows OS.
-We may release a Linux version in the future, but additional testing is needed.
+The user can prepare a Linux version from the FORTRAN source files.
+We may release a Linux version in the future, but additional testing could be needed.

 ## Authors